jamesw343/PixMob_IR/README.md

 Special Cases:
 * If `sustain=3'b111` and `release!=3'b000`, then the sustain timer is set from [GST memory](#global-sustain-time-gst).
-* If `release=3'b000`, then some type of multiplier is applied to the sustain time.
+* If `release=3'b000`, then some type of multiplier is applied to the sustain time and the background color is set to the color from the command.
 Exact details are still under investigation.

 ### IR Command Fields: Chance